THE PROCESS IS PROGRESS

-Students in level three—which is considered a turning point for deeper therapy, change, and humility— have demonstrated an ability to make wise decisions and are expected to utilize skills like leadership and anger management.
+Students in level three—considered a turning point for deeper therapy, change, and humility— have demonstrated an ability to make wise decisions and are expected to utilize leadership and anger management skills.

-During this time, students focus on relationships and making amends, while a proven willingness to grow and help others often leads to an increase in independence and confidence.
+During this time, students focus on relationships and making amends, while a proven willingness to grow and help others often increases independence and confidence.